 Which tests correctly identify English verbs?

-This is the second of five lessons About Verbs.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the second of five chapters About Verbs.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Discuss the importance of correct word-class identification